 Allowing yourself to feel these sensations without the need to fight back is the key to overcoming this challenge.
 Begin to observe the sensations and address them slowly and gently.
 Let yourself observe the sensation, and instead of brushing it aside, or feeling burdened, address it in a calm and gentle manner.

-4. Lack of motivation and attachment to result
+#Challenge 4 Lack of motivation and attachment to the result

 The changes felt in the initial phases of meditation are more prominent, thus, making a person more enthusiastic about the practice.
 However, with time progress becomes slower, and the initial excitement is quickly replaced by a lack of motivation, lethargy, and an unwillingness to continue.